- Financial Aid Programs

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 Federal Supplemental Educational Opportunity Grants (FSEOG) are offered to undergraduate students who are enrolled in their first undergraduate program of study and who have exceptional financial need.
 Funding is extremely limited.
-Federal Pell Grant recipients with the lowest expected family contribution (EFC) will be considered first for FSEOG until funds are exhausted.
-Having a low EFC is not a guarantee that a student will receive this grant.
+Federal Pell Grant recipients with the lowest Student Aid Index (SAI) will be considered first for FSEOG until funds are exhausted.
+Having a low SAI is not a guarantee that a student will receive this grant.
 Grant amounts are determined by Walden based on availability of funding.
 Just like a Federal Pell Grant, this grant does not have to be repaid in most circumstances.

 Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant